Booderee National Park

 Fire Danger and how to stay safe, at Booderee National Park

-Wildfires have devastating consequences, killing native animals, destroying property and taking lives.
+Bushfires have devastating consequences, killing native animals, destroying property, and taking lives.

-Total fire bans will be declared in the park when a ban is in place for the Shoalhaven district, or at other times as determined by the park manager.
+A total fire ban will be declared in the park when a ban is in place for the Shoalhaven district, or at other times as determined by the park manager.

 In the event of a total fire ban:

-• All walking trails will be closed except for Murrays Beach, Cave Beach, Bristol Point, Green Patch, Cape St George Lighthouse access points and some walking trails in the botanic gardens
+• All walking trails will be closed, with the exception of Murrays Beach, Cave Beach, Bristol Point, Green Patch, Cape St George Lighthouse access points and some walking trails in the botanic gardens.

 • During a total fire ban, gas barbecues, stoves and trangias can only be used: